rpigu-i/python-webapp-username-bruteforcer/README.md

 ## Configuration

 The script uses a YAML script for input paramters.
-This should be called user.yaml and be located in the same folder as the script

-Note: This will be made an input param in future releases.

 The input params should be: